Skip to main content

 Peptide Therapy and Cognitive Enhancement

 Peptide therapies represent another frontier in cognitive optimization.
-These signaling molecules can have profound effects on brain health, often by stimulating the body’s own production of (GH).
+These signaling molecules can have profound effects on brain health, often by stimulating the body’s own production of growth hormone (GH).
 Growth hormone secretagogues like Sermorelin and the combination of Ipamorelin/CJC-1295 work by stimulating the pituitary gland to release GH.

 Increased GH levels lead to higher levels of Insulin-like Growth Factor 1 (IGF-1), a potent neuroprotective and neurogenic compound.
-Studies have shown that raising IGF-1 levels can improve and memory.
+Studies have shown that raising IGF-1 levels can improve executive function and memory.
 These peptides do not introduce foreign hormones but rather optimize the body’s own regenerative signaling, promoting better sleep quality, which is itself a critical component of memory consolidation and cognitive health.

 Hormonal Interventions and Their Primary Cognitive Targets